-To get the dynamical behaviour of the system in the entire parameter space, we numerically solve the equations.
-The phase boundaries predicted by the linear stability analysis are exact.
+To quantify the explicit effect of myosin activity, we present a phase diagram in $\tilde{v}_u$ and $N_c$ plane which illustrates the different dynamical behaviours of the motor-clutch system (Fig.~\ref{fig:phased}(a)).
+As observed earlier, $N_c$ controls the saddle-node bifurcation and $v_u$ regulates the activity of the myosin motors, providing an apt parameter space for the model mechanics.
+Earlier experimental studies ~\cite{HarrisWarshaw,Debold,Debold2011} have established myosin force-velocity relations and ensemble measurements with unloaded motor velocities.
+We used the broad range of $0 - 10 \mu$m/s for $v_u$ in our study.
+These predictions are evaluated by the numerical solutions of the differential equations over the entire parameter space.
+The phase boundaries predicted by the \textit{linear stability analysis} are exact.
 At high motor velocities, the system is in a stable state.
-As the motor velocity is reduced, the system moves into a stable spiral state as seen by the inward spiralling curve in the $n_m - x_c$ phase plane (Fig.~\ref{phased}(b)).
-With sufficient number of clutches available, as $\tilde{v}_u$ is lowered, the oscillations in stable spiral region take gradually increasing amount of time to decay and crosses into a stabilised, oscillatory region via a super-critical Hopf bifurcation.
-This indicates a limit cycle around an unstable fixed point in the $n_m - x_c$ plane, as shown in Fig.~\ref{phased}(b).
-The temporal oscillations of the clutch and motor deformations in the unstable spiral regime are shown in Fig.~\ref{phased}(a)(inset).
-At sufficiently low motor velocities, $\tilde{v}_u$, the system moves from a region of perpetual instability to unstable spiral on increasing $N_c$.
+As the motor velocity is reduced, the system moves into a stable spiral state, as seen by the inward spiralling curve in the $n_m - x_c$ phase plane (Fig.~\ref{fig:phased}(b)).
+With sufficient number of clutches available, as $\tilde{v}_u$ is lowered, the oscillations in stable spiral region take a gradually increasing amount of time to decay and cross into a stabilised, oscillatory region via a super-critical Hopf bifurcation.
+This indicates a limit cycle around an unstable fixed point in the $n_m - x_c$ plane.
+The temporal oscillations of the clutch and motor deformations in the unstable spiral regime are shown in Fig.~\ref{fig:phased}(a)(inset).
+At sufficiently low motor velocities, $\tilde{v}_u$, the system moves from a region of instability to unstable spiral on increasing $N_c$.